Surferlul/Type-Trainer/README.md

 the lower the priorty value the more likeley the word will be pickes

-<p>As a refferece how much the score is worth:
+<p>As a refferece how much the score is worth:</p>
- I've been touch typing for about a week, got an average of 1/3 seconds per character with 1900 total attempts -> 5000</p>
+ <p>I've been touch typing for about a week, got an average of 1/3 seconds per character with 1900 total attempts -> 5000</p>